PecuniaryFish/ECS3701-Study-Notes/README.md

     xelatex ecs3701notes.tex

-Notes are work in progress, busy cramming, check back for updates till last minute :wink:
+:runner: Notes are unedited, I  was unable to get an extension for the exam ...

 :+1: Please up an annotated PDF with corrections or pull a request issue ...